 Four levels of courts encompass the Arizona Judicial Branch:

-How to Obtain Arizona Court Records & Search by Case (Find Free Arizona Divorce Records)
+How To Obtain Arizona Court Records & Search By Case

 A person interested in obtaining court records can retrieve them via online and offline methods.
 For instance, the Arizona Judicial Branch provides two online case search portals: eAccess and the Public Access Case Lookup tool.